Shabesh Na (TAU final project)

 The project studies these moments and proposes to implement their values in a real-life temporary disruption situation: the construction of the underground train in Tel Aviv, which started 3 days after the final presentation.

-With order now disrupted, freedom of choice is given to users.
+With old order now disrupted, freedom of choice is given to users.
 It is then when space starts to shed its signs.

-Diruptions activate us physically.
+Disruptions activate us physically.
 They have the potential to expose our wilder side.

 Children are also very well known for having an interpretive and creative perspective of space.
-In their unstructured gaze, they explore space around them through play and physical engagement.
+In their unstructured gaze, they explore the space around them through play and physical engagement.

 Children are also very well known for having an interpretive and creative perspective of space.
-In their unstructured gaze, they explore space around them through play and physical engagement.
+In their unstructured gaze, they explore the space around them through play and physical engagement.

 * Every revolution will end in a new social order.
 Real freedom lies in the moment of insurrection.